devonfw-forge/spark-data-and-ci-showcase/README.md

 # Crisis analysis with PySpark and Jupyter

-This project has been created for anyone who wants to start playing with Jupyter and PySpark as a proof of concept using a real scenario (Crisis analysis).
+This research project has been created for anyone who wants to start playing with Jupyter and PySpark as a proof of concept using a real scenario:
+* Global Economic Development using World Bank open data

 We also have used TDD methodology, CI with Jenkins and [type checking](https://medium.com/@ageitgey/learn-how-to-use-static-type-checking-in-python-3-6-in-10-minutes-12c86d72677b)